AllenWang314/akq-game/README.md

 - Intuitive UI + Buttons

 ## Implementation
 This app implements Mike Caro's AKQ game.
-The app is deployed at [https://akq-game.herokuapp.com/](https://akq-game.herokuapp.com/).
+The app is deployed at [https://akq.allenwang314.com/](https://akq.allenwang314.com/).
 There, you can create a game room and share the room's code with an opponent anywhere in the world to play against.
 Everything is done in real time with the help of WebSockets and gorilla/websocket.
 The backend has a rest api that helps it keep track of rooms and clients.
 It has a single database to keep track of the updates received via the api.
 On the frontend, I use axios to make the api calls and WebSocket to establish a connection.
-Things are quite unsecure and may be done in a hacky way, so sometimes the deployment of the app will crash if too many clients are on it.

 ## Serving static files through Go server
 Originally, the app was designed to be sployed in two separate applications.
 However, later I started serving the frontend pages through the go server.
 This behavior